The Bennies: History

 The band released a single, "Get High Like an Angel", in late 2017, and toured Australia in support of it.
 It would serve as the opening track on The Bennies' fourth studio album, Natural Born Chillers.
 The album was released on 2 February 2018 and was the band's first release through Pool House Records.
 In March 2018, it was announced that bassist, vocalist and founding member Craig Selak would be departing from the band following two remaining festival shows.
 His replacement was Nick Williams, who the band had met years prior from touring with Williams' band Foxtrot.
 Selak would go on to form LOSER, alongside former Apart From This frontman Tim Maxwell and former Smith Street Band drummer Chris Cowburn.

 The band continued to tour in support of Natural Born Chillers throughout 2018, releasing music videos for "Dreamkillers" and "Trip Report."
 In January 2019, the band announced that longtime friend Graham Leach – AKA DJ Snes Mega – would be joining the band on a permanent basis.
 The band's first release as a quintet was a single, "Waiting for Dave", which was released on 11 January 2019.

 Horgan released his debut solo album, Rudeboy, in December 2020.
 In June 2022, the band announced that Beaumont, Rozenbergs and Williams would be leaving the band following a final show the following month in Melbourne.
 Horgan and Leach would continue on under the moniker and announced a new line-up in November of 2022, which included guitarist Ollie Roots, bassist Nick Thunder and drummer Marco Foxlee.
 The band played its first show with the new line-up that same month at Vinnies Dive Bar on the Gold Coast.
+On 24 February 2024, the band supported TISM at a secret show at the Pier Bandroom in the Melbourne suburb of Frankston.
+The following week, they released a new single entitled "Let's Have a Party".
+The band's fifth album, You Can't Put Out This Fire, was released in April 2025.

+Nick Thunder left the band in August 2025, with Williams rejoining as bassist in his place.
+Also in 2025, it was announced that Bennies alum Craig Selak, Jules Rozenbergs and David Beaumont had formed a new band under the moniker of Previous Future.